sifte/myreplitdb/README.md

 ## MyReplitDB

-- MyReplitDB is the most simplistic and easiest wrapper to use for replit's database system.
+- An easy to use wrapper for replit's database system.

-## Installing

-- You can install it from the [PyPI](https://pypi.org/project/MyReplitDB/1.2/)
-- Or you can install it from the [Github](https://github.com/kaylebetter/myreplitdb) directly.

 ## Example